philthinker/ICECUBE-VREPToolbox/README.md

 - The toolbox has been tested on **MATLAB2016b**.

-- Note that the ICECUBEv2.X and ICECUBEv1.0 are NOT mutually compatible.

-- Some of the functions in ICECUBE v2.1 are not supported.
+- Functions in earlier ICECUBE are not supported from now on.

-- It supports all the system APIs in ICECUBE v2.2.

 ## Install